dot-css/Sales-Analysis-Power-BI-Dashboard/README.md

    - Drill-down sales flow from region → category
    - Quantity ordered by category

+3. **Executive Summary / Advanced Insights Dashboard**
+   - KPIs with sleek visual indicators
+   - Overview of sales performance by region and category
+   - Enhanced UI with professional layout
+   - Ideal for business decision-makers and stakeholders

 ## 🧰 Tools Used
 - Microsoft Power BI
 - DAX Measures